suyashb95/LeapProjects/README.md

 * Make a fist with the palm pointing left to grab the active window and move it around the screen
 * Moving the hand in a circle of radius > 50 mm in clockwise/anticlockwise direction increases/decreases the master volume

-> Note:  LeapMouse.py works only with Windows and Python 2.7
+> Note:  LeapMouse.py works only with Windows

 ##### Dependencies
 * Pywin32 - Win32 API for Python